8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/hosting-locally/content.md

 # Hosting (locally)

+{!! dateblock !!}

 We're going to get technical for a second.
 That's not the right word.
 We're going to get a bit semantic for a second.

 Web host, web server, and registrar.

 A registrar can register a human-friendly domain name with the folks who govern that sort of thing; technically, you could do it yourself, but there are so many low-cost service providers we tend to pay those folks to do it (around 20 [.United States Dollars](USD) per year).
 The governing organization has a name, and much like that person you dated in high school, it's not important until it is (like at reunions).
 We'll discuss that later; the registrar part, not the high school reunion part.

 A web server, for our purposes, is a software application running on a computer.
-The software allows the computer to accept requests from software on a computer and respond to those requests using web-based protocols.
+The software allows the computer to accept requests from software on another computer and respond to those requests using web-based protocols.
 The computer is referred to as the "client," the software making the requests is the "user agent," and the computer accepting the requests and *serving* the responses is the "server."
 If you use iCloud, your Apple device is the client, your application is the user agent, and iCloud (generically speaking) is the server.
 Dropbox.
 Google Drive.
 Office 365.
 And so on, they're all servers.

+A web host, again, for our purposes, is a service company who runs web servers that you can effectively rent.

 Here's the confusing part.